lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC Compression for IPv6 and UDP headers

-This section lists the different IPv6 and UDP header fields and how they can be compressed.
+This section lists the IPv6 and UDP header fields and describes how they can be compressed.

 ## IPv6 version field